Art Hotel Tartini - The best hotel in Piran

-Upon your entrance, you will see that the lobby is dominated by majestuous modern chandeliers hanging from the third floor and encased by a spiral staircase.
-The walls are plastered with giant black and white flowers.
-All with a white background, making you not feeling overwhelmed.
+Upon your entrance, you will see that the lobby is dominated by majestuous modern chandelier hanging from the third floor and encased by a spiral staircase.
+The walls are plastered with giant black and white flowers, all with a white background.

 All the rooms are decorated differently and each have different poems and imagery attached to them.

 There are 5 different types of room: single, double, double plus, double deluxe and the Presidential suite.
 Most of the rooms have either a view of Tartini Square or a view on the sea with a private balcony.
 The suites have their own special terraces.
 The rooms also have a mini bar filled with Flaviar spirits selection.
 If you don’t want to splurge on the mini-bar, you can still head to the hotel bar.

 The room has complimentary toiletries, Flat-TV and free wifi (the wifi was terrible).

 We got the double room with a view on the sea, perfect to unwind after a day of visiting.

 The price of the rooms includes a delicious locally-sourced breakfast buffet.
 The buffet consists of fresh fruits, yummy prosciutto, cheeses, a variety of breads and pastries, smoked salmon, eggs and much more.

 If you are looking for a restaurant for either lunch or dinner, the hotel restaurant offers a classic French cuisine with a modern touch.